| |

 12. Red Terror (bonus)

-Continuing their efforts to the nineties, Flames made an album that did not
+Continuing their efforts further to the 1990s, Flames made an album that did

 style by a fair notch.
 Although the general feel of In Agony Rise is